yanlynnnnn/tp/docs/UserGuide.md

 Example:

 Let's say your client called to make an appointment.
-You can follow these instructions to add his/her appointment details into GrAB3.
+You can follow these instructions to add his/her appointment details into Homerce.

 | Appointment | |
 |---------|--------- |